 As stated earlier, Congress wished the Board to become through its activity a symbol and barometer of public confidence in the review and release of the government's records related to the assassination of President Kennedy.
-This release was designed to enhance the perception of openness and accountability in the federal government, especially insofar as previous behavior was thought to contradict that.
-At the outset, we made slow progress indeed in resolving these matters.
+This release was designed to enhance openness and accountability in the federal government, especially since previous behavior had contradicted those qualities.
+At the outset, we made slow progress in resolving these matters.

 Our approach was to discuss the records in seminar-like sessions, working to frame guidance by which our staff might then process records and relay our guidance to the agency staff with whom they were working.
-The experience of the Board in undertaking its legislative mandate was initially complicated by some internal conflict as Board members sought to find ways to reach common ground on issues such as privacy and liaison relationships, especially in documents that outlined relations between the U. S. government and its allies.
+The experience of the Board in undertaking its legislative mandate was initially complicated by some disagreement as Board members sought first to understand the documents and then to find ways to reach common ground on issues such as privacy and liaison relationships, especially in documents that outlined relations between the U. S. government and its allies.
 Board members engaged in some spirited discussion as we struggled to frame an approach to records containing these and other attributes.
-There were remarkably few ideological or intellectual differences among Board members, but rather differences in tone and emphasis as we took one another's measure and moved ahead.
-In time, the body of decision-making began to grow, and the guidance that we provided was of assistance not only to our own staff, but to the agency staff who were able to use the decisions we were forging to structure their own processing of the records.

-Where there were disagreements between the Review Board and agency staff, we conducted meetings designed to find common ground.
-Initial wariness and some misunderstanding gradually yielded to more trusting and productive effort to process records, thereby substantially achieving the goal that the Congress and the White House had intended.
+But the differences among Board members ultimately proved to concern tone and emphasis more than substance.
+In time, the body of decision-making began to grow, and with it a kind of "common law."
+When there were disagreements between the Review Board and agency staff, we conducted meetings designed to identify common ground.
+Initial wariness and some misunderstanding gradually yielded to more trusting and productive effort to process records.

 In the course of our work, it became apparent that there were a great many documents that shared common characteristics.
-The names of agents and informants, crypts, digraphs, the location of C. I. A. stations abroad, and other numerical data used to identify documents, recurred constantly in the documents that we reviewed, and helped form the Review Board "common law" about how to treat redacted information in federal documents.
-As the effort to release federal documents presses forward, we believe that there may be common ways of handling these categories of information, so that similar substitute language may be provided, and there might also be consensus concerning how long the information needs to be restricted.
+The names of agents and informants, crypts, digraphs, the location of CIA stations abroad, and other numerical data used to identify documents, recurred constantly in the documents that we reviewed, and helped form the Review Board "common law" about how to treat redacted information in federal documents.
+As the effort to release federal documents presses forward on other fronts, we believe that there are common ways of handling these categories of information, so that similar substitute language may be provided, and there might also be consensus concerning how long the information needs to be restricted.
+Handling restricted documents by adopting common substitute language as appropriate will also enhance the efficiency of the review, lowering unit costs for processing documents in the process.

 Codification of this nature would seem to allow restricted access to some of this information, and yet still indicate to researchers and other citizens what kind of identifying information had been withheld and for how long.
-The idea of substitute language for critical pieces of redacted information, together with less sweeping and more discerning application of what is to be withheld, would seem to offer a promising way of limiting the volume of restricted information in federal documents.
-The advantages of this procedure would seem evident and offer promise of further reforming restricted access to federal documents.
+The idea of substitute language for critical pieces of redacted information, together with less sweeping and more discerning application of what is to be withheld, offers a promising way of limiting the volume of restricted information in federal documents.